 Every disaster brings calls for immediate help, not simply for money but also equipment.
 Shelterbox and LifeStraw are two charities founded and run by Rotarians in the UK that do just this.
 Our club has raised considerable sums of money to help these charities over the last few years

 One of our very good friends and a regular visitor to Sidcup RC, Martin Steel, works out in Rwanda for Veterinaires Sans Frontiéres (VSF) on a project financed by the Belgian Government.
-Martin is also the Secretary, soon to be President, of the Butare RC in Huye District in Southern Rwanda.
+Martin is fully involved in the life of the Butare RC in Huye District in Southern Rwanda.
 Martin is also a Sidcup man, having attended Chislehurst & Sidcup Grammar School.
-A couple of years ago he approached Sidcup RC to initiate a joint project to provide biodigesters to 100 very poor farmers living in poor conditions on less than $1.7 a day (supporting a family, too).
+He approached Sidcup RC to initiate a joint project to provide biodigesters to 100 very poor farmers living in poor conditions on less than $1.7 a day (supporting a family, too).
 Click on the photograph to find out more.

 On the fun side of the committee's work is arranging both to visit and to host members of our two foreign contact clubs - Kungsbacka club in Sweden and the Delft club in Holland.
 Each year we either visit them or they visit us - usually for a long weekend